The “Perfect Human Being”: Can An Islamic Antichrist Present Himself As God And Receive Worship, Yet Remain A Servant Of ‘Allah’?

 Isaiah 43:11, 46:9b, “I, even I, am the LORD, and apart from me there is no savior… I am God, and there is none like me.”

-According to Biblical Scripture, anyone who would proclaim himself to be the “intercessor” between man and God or the “savior” of the world would be attributing to himself a title or position that is exclusive to God alone, therefore presenting himself as God.
-To the Islamic way of thinking, however, this is not the case at all.
-Their religious jurisprudence is based upon Islamic texts, not upon the Hebrew/Greek Scriptures.
-Since ”savior” is not one of the 99 names of Allah in the Qur’an, calling someone the “savior” or claiming to be the “savior” is therefore not an attribution or declaration of divinity in the Muslim mind.
-They will not view any such proclamation as making oneself equal to the Almighty.
+According to Biblical Scripture, anyone claiming to be the “intercessor” between man and God or the “savior” of humanity returning to usher in global peace and justice would be attributing to himself titles or positions that is exclusive to God alone.
+He would be showing himself to be God.
+To a Muslim’s way of thinking, however, this is not the case at all since Islamic jurisprudence is based upon Islamic texts, not upon the Hebrew/Greek Scriptures of the Bible.
+“Savior” is not one of the 99 names of Allah in the Qur’an and there is no need for a Divine intercessor between man and God like there is in the Judeo-Christian Scriptures, thus attributing such titles to an Islamic leader would in no way, shape or form be a declaration of divinity in the Muslim mind.

 Does The Prophet Daniel Tell Us That Antichrist Will Exalt Himself Above Every God, Including Allah?